rmartin93/pokedex/README.md

 That will run JSON Server on port 9000 and have it look at the db.json file in the data folder

+After that you should be good to go!

 ## Styles

 If you want to edit the styles, I put all of them in a styles folder and used Sass